thesephist/ink/README.md

 Ink is currently a single go package.
 Run `go run .` to run from source, and `go build -ldflags="-s -w"` to build the release binary.

-The `ink` binary takes in scripts from standard input, unless at least one `-input` flag is provided, in which case it reads from the filesystem.
+The `ink` binary takes in scripts from standard input, unless at least one input file is provided, in which case it reads from the filesystem.

 ### Go API